GNOME/gjs/doc/Hacking.md

 # Hacking on GJS #

+## Quick start ##

+If you are looking to get started quickly, then you can clone GJS using GNOME Builder and choose the `org.gnome.GjsConsole` build configuration.

+For the most part, you will be able to build GJS with the Build button and run the interpreter with the Run button.
+If you need to issue any of the Meson commands manually, make sure to do so in a runtime terminal (Ctrl+Alt+T) rather than a build terminal or a regular terminal.

 ## Setting up ##

 First of all, if you are contributing C++ code, install the handy git